szhorvat/IGraphM/README.md

    * LAD functions may crash with certain inputs.
 [This is a bug in the igraph C core.](https://github.com/szhorvat/IGraphM/issues/1)

    * `IGDocumentation[]` may not work with Mathematica 11.1 on Linux.
 Please enter `IGraphM/IGDocumentation` in the Documentation Center address bar to access it (or simply search for `igraph` in the Documentation Center).

+   * `IGZeroDiagonal` will crash with non-square sparse matrices in Mathematica 11.1 and earlier.
+This is a bug in those versions of Mathematica.

    * See also https://github.com/szhorvat/IGraphM/issues